google/kf/docs/kf.dev/content/en/docs/developers/reference-apps/link-shortener/_index.md

 	kf create-service google-cloudsql-mysql mysql-db-g1-small short-links-db
 	```

+1. Service creation will take several minutes to complete.
+You can view its
-1. Wait for it to spin up by repeatedly running:
+   status by running:

 	```sh
 	kf service short-links-db
 	```

-1. Bind it when ready:
+1. Bind it when it's ready:

 	```sh
 	kf bind-service link-shortener short-links-db -c '{"role":"cloudsql.editor"}'